vamshi4067/Sentiment-Analysis/README.md

 # Conclusion

-This tells us that VADER correctly identified an Amazon review as "positive" or "negative" roughly 71% of the time.
+ VADER correctly identified an Amazon review as "positive" or "negative" roughly 71% of the time.